Trump's New Tone Wins Praise, But Only For 24 Hours

 Of course, some of the president's most ardent supporters like his combative approach.
 As far as they're concerned, the more Democrats come after Trump, the better they like him.

-"They're just poor losers," said Gail Anderson, attending a Trump rally last month in Melbourne, Florida.
+"They're just poor losers," said Gail Anderson, attending a Trump rally last month in Melbourne, Fla.
 "I am so glad we have someone in there now who cares about America."

 But merely nursing his fans' grievances may not be a winning formula for Trump.